-If you think of hospitals, which serve a very practical service, most surfaces are painted with high LRV shades and this ensures the highest possible visibility, rather than looking to create a comfortable atmosphere for example
+If you think of hospitals, which serve a very practical service, most surfaces are painted with high LRV shades, and this ensures the highest possible visibility, rather than looking to create a comfortable atmosphere for example.

 What does this mean for homeowners?

 If you’re doing a DIY paint job or redecorating some rooms in the house, checking out the LRV can be a smart move and ultimately a good starting point.
 You may be drawn to particular shades or a particular colour palette, and ensuring that it falls within a reasonable LRV is important.
-LRV charts are usually seen on the back of paint buckets when you buy them at the hardware store, so this already gives you some idea of how the much light will be seen in the room.
+As the LRV charts are usually seen on the back of paint buckets when you buy them at the hardware store, this can already give you some idea of how the much light will be seen in the room.
 When you’re comparing different shades, keeping an eye on this can help you make an informed decision.

 For more households, around 50% is what you should be aiming for, though bathrooms will often be higher.

 What are the recommended LRVs for exterior paint?